-duplication for capitalized and small letter versions of the same word.
-For the same reason, we apply a Porter stemming algorithm to reduce all words to their base root form (e.g. "killed", "kill", and "killing" would all be condensed to "kill") as these terms all capture the same concept of interest (Porter 1980).
-We use this cleaned version of our corpus for analysis but we also retain the original text to improve readability and enable alternative uses of the allegation data in future research.
-Finally, we create a variable that counts the total number of words in each sentence to help identify and remove observations in our dataset that are not in fact sentences.12 Together, these preprocessing steps convert our corpus of text files to 2,013,199 sentences.
+Next, we create a line number and identification variable for each sentence and clean the text.
+We develop regular expression algorithms to correct all strings concatenated or separated in error and remove unnecessary white space, punctuation, numbers, hyperlinks, page formatting language encoded text, non-ascii characters, and stop words (e.g., "are", "at", "by", "from", that", "the" etc.).
+We also convert all text to lower case to streamline the classification process and avoid duplication for capitalized and small letter versions of the same word.
+For the same reason, we apply a Porter stemming algorithm to reduce all words to their base root form (e.g., "killed", "kill", and "killing" would all be condensed to "kill"), as these terms all capture the same concept of interest (Porter 1980).
+We use this cleaned version of our corpus for analysis, but we also retain the original text to improve readability and enable alternative uses of the allegation data in future research.
+Finally, we create a variable that counts the total number of words in each sentence to help identify and remove observations in our dataset that are not,

-Classification Method
+$Classification \ Method$

 Our classification method for identifying physical integrity rights allegations in our corpus of primary human rights documents uses a supervised machine learning approach.
-First, we train supervised machine learning models on training data collected by human coders that assigns the value of 1 to sentences that the model predicts as a physical integrity rights allegation, and 0 otherwise.
-Second, we extract probabilities from the best performing machine learning algorithm; assigning a value to each sentence between 0 and 1; with a higher value indicating that the sentence is more likely to include material on physical integrity rights abuse.13 The probability estimate allows future researchers to determine their own probability threshold for classifying sentences as physical integrity rights allegations.
+First, we train supervised machine learning models on training data collected by human coders that assign the value of 1 to sentences that the model predicts as physical integrity rights allegations, and 0 otherwise.
+Second, we extract probabilities from the best performing machine learning algorithm, assigning a value to each sentence between 0 and 1, with a higher value indicating that the sentence is more likely to include material on physical integrity rights abuse.12 The probability estimate allows future researchers to determine their own probability threshold for classifying sentences as physical integrity rights allegations.